-Learning OutcomesUpon completion of this masterclass the participants should be able to –
+Learning OutcomesUpon completion of this course the participants should –

-SpeakersThe masterclass will be taught by the staff at INTACH Heritage Academy and invited guest speakers on specific aspects of the masterclass.
+SpeakersThe course will be taught by the staff at INTACH and invited guest speakers on specific aspects of the course.

-Registration FeesRs.
-1200 + applicable Govt. taxes.
-[This includes registration charge, delegate packs, any handouts for the course, refreshments, lunches, tools etc.]
+Registration feeRs 1200 + 18% GST 10% concession for INTACH members and Alumni 20% concession for Students [This includes registration fee, delegate pack, any hand-outs for the course, refreshments, field visits, tools etc.]